mjfrigaard/katacoda-scenarios/intro-to-ggplot2.md

 ![](https://github.com/mjfrigaard/katacoda-scenarios/blob/master/figs/06-corbyn-histogram.png?raw=true)

-## step 7

-  - [x] included in step7.md

-## Visualizing a single variable (cont.)
+#### Visualize a single variable: box-plots

 Histograms are a great way to visualize the distribution of a single variable, but there are other `geom`s too.
-For example, the box-plot gives us a graph and quite a few summary statistics for any given numerical variable.
+For example, a box-plot gives us a graph with quite a few summary statistics.

 Below is a box-plot of the `pop_65_percent` from the `Pensions` dataset.